 - i.
 Objective: To maintain at 0 or decrease inpatient mental health crisis visits for all youth served. - ii.
 Indicator: Percentage of youth that demonstrate a decrease in inpatient mental health visits. - iii.
-Who Applied: Program youth (clients) served by the All 4 Youth program ages 0-22 - iv.
-Time of Measure: July 1, 2019 to June 30, 2020.
-The Treatment Outcome Survey 6-22 y/o was implemented in October 2019 and the data reflected represents results from October 2019-June 30, 2020. - v.
+Who Applied: Program youth served by the All 4 Youth program ages 0-22 - iv.
+Time of Measure: July 1, 2020 to June 30, 2021. - v.
 Data Source: All 4 Youth Treatment Outcome Survey. - vi.
 Target Goal Expectancy: 50% of youth that have previous history of inpatient mental health crisis visits will report a decrease in those visits between start of program and the 6 months prior to discharge. - vii.
 Outcome: FCSS created the All 4 Youth Treatment Outcome Survey as a data collection tool to gather self reports from youth (6-22 y/o)/caregiver on the number of unplanned overnight stays in an inpatient facility for mental health evaluation/treatment of suicidal or homicidal ideation or attempt.
 The Treatment Outcome Survey is given to youth/caregiver at intake, every 6 months and at discharge.
-Of Note: Not all discharge youth have paired data because FCSS did not begin implementation of the survey until October 2019, meaning a discharge youth may have enrolled into services before implementation and therefore not received an intial survey.
-Moving forward we expect there to be more paired data in subsequent outcome reporting periods.
-Additionally, Inpatient Mental Health Crisis was not assessed for in the 0-5 y/o survey as this is less applicable to this age range.
+Of Note: Inpatient Mental Health Crisis was not assessed for in the 0-5 y/o survey as this is less applicable to this age range.

 The chart below reflects overall reporting of Inpatient Mental Health Stays in the previous 6 months prior to the reporting period.
-The reporting periods are Initial, 6 months, 12 months, 18 months, and discharge.
+The reporting periods are Initial, 6 months, 12 months, 18 months, 24 months, and discharge.
 As reflected in the chart, a small population of our youth do have stays at these facilities, but over time the frequency and duration of those stays is reported less frequently.
-Of note, this is not all paired data (Youth 1 at initial versus Youth 1 at 6 months for instance), but it still reflects a general decrease in reporting of stays in these facilities.
+Of note, this is not all paired data (Youth 1 at initial versus Youth 1 at 6 months for instance), but it still reflects a general decrease in reporting of stays in these facilities (note: the horizontal axis represents the number of inpatient stays ("0, 1, 2, 3, 4, 5, 10+")).